ethanjli/dotfiles/README.md

 aqua policy allow "${XDG_CONFIG_HOME:-$HOME/.config}/aquaproj-aqua/aqua-policy.yaml"
 ```

-Then you can install the aqua tools by restarting your shell or by running:
+Then you can install the aqua tools by running:

 ```
 aqua i -a